-This year's edition comes at a crucial time as the European Council has called for the full implementation of the Digital Single Market strategy by 2018.
+This year's edition came at a crucial time as the European Council has called for the full implementation of the Digital Single Market strategy by 2018.
 At the same time the Commission proposal for the next Multiannual Financial Framework is being discussed by Member States and the European Parliament.
 Part of the future long-term budget of the EU will be used to bridge digital investment gaps between Member States and tackle challenges in key areas of the digital economy.
 A large number of EU citizens and businesses is expected to benefit from such process.

-The plenary sessions will put a special focus on how Central and Eastern Europe as well as Western Balkan countries can best benefit from the digitisation of their economies and societies.
-It will also look at developments in our Neighbourhood, particularly the Mediterranean region.
-The workshops will be dedicated to key digital policy topics such as social media, cybersecurity, digital skills, artificial intelligence and the internet of things.
+The plenary sessions followed putting a special focus on how Central and Eastern Europe as well as Western Balkan countries can best benefit from the digitisation of their economies and societies.
+Developments in our Neighbourhood, particularly the Mediterranean region has been given a secial accent as well.
+Further workshops dedicated to key digital policy topics such as social media, cybersecurity, digital skills, artificial intelligence and the internet of things, followed.